Martin Hayes (footballer): Arsenal

 A promising attacking player, either up front or on the left wing, Hayes impressed in the Arsenal youth and reserve teams, and made his first-team debut against Oxford United on 16 November 1985 at the age of 19.
-He played another 13 matches that seasons as Graham Rix's understudy, scoring three goals.
+In that first season of first team football he played in 14 games, scoring three goals, when initially deputising for Graham Rix.
 Just weeks before the end of the season, Don Howe, the manager who had given Hayes his debut, stepped down as manager following reports that Arsenal had offered his job to Terry Venables, but when the new manager was announced a few weeks later it was George Graham who took over.
 And fortunately for Hayes, he remained in the new manager's plans.

 With the ageing Rix starting to tire, Hayes soon established himself as Arsenal's regular left winger, and in 1986–87 he was the club's top scorer with 24 goals, 12 of them being penalties; he also played in the Gunners' League Cup-winning team that year, beating Liverpool 2–1.
 However, he could not continue this form the following season, and only scored three times – one of them being the opening goal in the League Cup final against Luton Town.
 However, Hayes also hit the post from a yard out when Arsenal were 2–1 up, and Luton staged a late comeback to take the game 3–2.
 The arrival of Brian Marwood in March threw his first team chances into serious doubt.

 Hayes began to lose his form, and although he played 17 matches of Arsenal's 1988–89 First Division campaign, 14 of them were as substitute as new arrival Brian Marwood became Arsenal's regular on the left.
 However, he played an adequate number of games to qualify for a title winner's medal to add to his League Cup winner's medal from two years previously.
 He was on the pitch as a substitute in the final game of the season when Michael Thomas famously scored the title clinching goal at Anfield.

 In all he played 132 matches for Arsenal, scoring 34 goals.
 His final season, 1989–90, brought him 12 First Division appearances and three goals, and he did not make a single first team appearance in the 1990–91 season.